PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 in a single language.

 <img
-src="./images/BuildingMultiLanguageReportsInPowerBI/media/image87.png"
+src="./images/BuildingMultiLanguageReportsInPowerBI/media/image76.png"
-style="width:5.84793in;height:4.02857in" />
+style="width:4.75287in;height:3.27419in" />

 The important observation is that each customer deployment uses a single language for its database and all its users.
-Metadata translations must be implemented is this use case so you can deploy a single version of the PBIX file across all customer deployments.
+Metadata translations must be implemented in this use case so you can deploy a single version of the PBIX file across all customer deployments.
 However, there is no need to implement data translations when no database instance ever needs to be viewed in multiple languages.

 Now let's examine a different use case which introduces the requirement of data translations.
-This is the use case for the **ProductSales.pbix** developers sample which involves a single database instance containing sales performance data across several European countries.
+This is the use case for the **ProductSalesMultiLanguage.pbix** live demo which involves a single database instance containing sales performance data across several European countries.
 This reporting solution has the requirement to display its report in different languages while the data being analyzed is coming from a single database instance.

 <img
-src="./images/BuildingMultiLanguageReportsInPowerBI/media/image88.png"
+src="./images/BuildingMultiLanguageReportsInPowerBI/media/image77.png"
-style="width:6.14478in;height:1.77914in" />
+style="width:4.56792in;height:1.32258in" />

 Once again, the key question to ask is whether you will have people who speak different languages looking at the same database instance.
 If the